lukasborawski/bigos/README.md

 <section class="border_full"></section>
 ```

 these class options will define for which part of element we're gonna style our borders.
 But if you use them solo there will be no visible resaults.
-Use another modifiers to menage border classes i.g. with color modifire.
+Use another modifiers to menage border classes i.g. with color modifier.

 *Colors*